Learning online: guidelines, tips and support

 For a video on how to set your profile and personalise other aspects of FLO, see FLO Help for students > Personalising your FLO.

-Keep up to date: check your University email account and FLO discussion forums regularly.
+Keep up to date: check email and discussion forums regularly

 If you find it time consuming to access more than one email account, you can forward your Flinders emails to a personal email account.